-- In the first two variants, the target of the RPC is the process whose rank is recipient in the world team (Ch.
+- 14 In the first two variants, the target of the RPC is the process whose rank is recipient in the world team (Ch.
 11).
-In the latter two variants, the target is the process whose rank is recipient relative to the the given team. - After their receipt on the target, the data are deserialized and the invocation of the deserialized function object on the deserialized arguments is enlisted for execution during user-level progress of the master persona.
+In the latter two variants, the target is the process whose rank is recipient relative to the the given team. - 15 After their receipt on the target, the data are deserialized and the invocation of the deserialized function object on the deserialized arguments is enlisted for execution during user-level progress of the master persona.
 So long as the sending persona continues to make internal-level progress it is guaranteed that the message will eventually arrive at the recipient.
-See §10.5.3 progress_required for an understanding of how much internal-progress is necessary. - The result from invoking the function object is discarded.
+See §10.5.3 progress_required for an understanding of how much internal-progress is necessary. - 16 The result from invoking the function object is discarded.
 However, the return value affects the lifetime of the deserialized objects that the UPC++ runtime constructs2 and passes to the function object.
 If the return value is a non-future value or a ready future, the deserialized objects are destructed immediately after the invocation returns.
-On the other hand, if the return value is a non-ready future, destruction of the deserialized objects is deferred until after the future becomes ready, allowing the function object to safely initiate further asynchronous computation that operates on those objects. - The function object and arguments are always serialized and deserialized, even if the target is the same as the calling process.
-The invocation of the deserialized function object on the deserialized arguments is never performed synchronously, even if the target is the same as the calling process and rpc_ff is invoked during user-level progress.
+On the other hand, if the return value is a nonready future, destruction of the deserialized objects is deferred until after the future becomes ready, allowing the function object to safely initiate further asynchronous computation that operates on those objects.

-2This excludes team& and dist_object<T>& arguments, where the underlying objects are not constructed by the UPC++ runtime in descrialization.
+2This excludes team& and dist_object<T>& arguments, where the underlying objects are not constructed by the UPC++ runtime in describilization.